-The Broadway League’s mobile apps and our Broadway.org website are the best way to get tickets to current and upcoming Broadway shows.
+The Broadway League’s Broadway.org website is the best way to get tickets to current and upcoming Broadway shows.
 You can buy tickets at all price points, direct from the theatres’ official ticketing offices.
 You’ll also find show and theatre info, performance schedules, hotel and dining options, and more.
-Use Broadway.org or search “Broadway.org“ at the iTunes and Google Play app stores.

 Here are answers to some of theatregoers' most common questions: